MLI-lab/noisy_dna_data_storage/README.md

 This repository provides code for reproducing the results in the paper:

 **``Low Cost DNA data storage using Photolithographic Synthesis and Advanced Information Reconstruction and Error Correction''**, by
-Philipp L. Antkowiak1, Jory Lietard, Mohammad Darestani, Mark Somoza, Wendelin J. Stark, Reinhard Heckel^*, Robert N. Grass1^*
+Philipp L. Antkowiak, Jory Lietard, Mohammad Darestani, Mark Somoza, Wendelin J. Stark, Reinhard Heckel, Robert N. Grass

 Code by: Mohammad Zalbagi Darestani and Reinhard Heckel (rh43@rice.edu)